 These gorgeous white gold wedding rings are all handmade in our Santa Fe studio, by our small team of artisan jewelers.
 We often use the technique of wax carving, detailed below.

-Some white gold wedding bands are created with waxes carved by hand.
+Some white gold wedding bands and white gold engagement rings are created with waxes carved by hand.
 These are then casted out, sometimes as one-of-a-kinds.
 This takes great skill to master.

 At Reflective Jewelry, we specialize in handmade wedding rings using old-world artisan techniques.
 Find out more in this brief video.